nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Additional examples

 \section{Additional examples}

-In this section, we present supplementary numerical results for examples not covered in the main text, including a nonlinear eigenvalue problem (NEP) in \Cref{sec:nep} and a nonlinear eigenvector problem (NEPv) in \Cref{sec:nepv}.
+In this section, we present additional numerical results for examples not included in the main text, including a modified setup of the symmetric Bratu problem with stronger nonlinearity in Section \ref{sec:bratu6}, a nonlinear eigenvalue problem (NEP) in Section \ref{sec:nep} and a nonlinear eigenvector problem (NEPv) in Section \ref{sec:nepv}.
+Additionally, in Section \ref{sec:sensitivity} we provide a brief sensitivity analysis for selected \textit{nlKrylov} methods on the Bratu problem discussed in the main text to illustrate the dependency on $m$ and $k$.